How gambling affects your life

 - Stealing money from friends or family to gamble with

 These are signs that gambling is becoming a problem.
 Your friends and family may feel like you don’t care about them any more, if all of your time and attention is taken up with gambling.
 The emotional distance and tension this creates can be devastating in the long term.
 Lying, breaking promises and constantly missing important events can mean your loved ones lose trust in your relationships, and this is very hard to repair.
 Your loved ones may also start to feel guilty about the situation, especially if they do not realise that you are gambling – they may think that they are doing something to drive you away.

-Problem gambling in a family can also have an effect on children – the impact of stress within the family unit and potential loss of relationship with a parent can have lasting consequences.
+Gambling in a family can also have an effect on children – the impact of stress within the family unit and potential loss of relationship with a parent can have lasting consequences.

-Once a problem gambler seeks help and enters recovery there can be an opportunity to re-establish relationships.
-Rebuilding trust can be a difficult task but relationships can heal once a problem gambler enters recovery.
+Once a gambler seeks help and enters recovery there can be an opportunity to re-establish relationships.
+Rebuilding trust can be a difficult task but relationships can heal once a gambler enters recovery.
 Breaking an addiction is a very difficult process.
 Recovery takes time, hard work and commitment.